Last updated: May 6, 2026

 The official benefits portal seniors should use in New Mexico

 Start with YES.NM.GOV.
-HCA said in its September 2024 portal announcement that YES.NM.GOV replaced the older yes.state.nm.us address.
-That matters because many older PDFs, blog posts, and search results still point to the older web address, and some state forms still use the older agency name, Human Services Department (HSD), instead of the current name, New Mexico Health Care Authority (HCA).
+HCA said in its official portal notice that YES.NM.GOV replaced the older yes.state.nm.us address.
+This matters because many older PDFs, forms, blog posts, and search results still point to the older web address.
+Some state forms also still use the older agency name, Human Services Department (HSD), instead of the current name, New Mexico Health Care Authority (HCA).

 | New Mexico portal or tool | What it handles | Best for | What seniors should know |